Get Started

 5. There is a dire emergency.

 Also, the beneficiary of the petition must be residing outside the United States.
-The parole is granted for the duration of the emergency and is temporary in nature.
+The parole is granted for the duration of the emergency and is temporary.
 A foreign national may adjust status to a permanent resident (e.g., parolee secures asylum, parolee is a beneficiary of a relative petition) while in the United States.
-It is important to note that the parole does not mean an admission to the United States and does not grant any benefits.
+It is important to note that parole does not mean admission to the United States and does not grant any benefits.
 If the maximum parole period of 1 year expires without a re-parole, the foreign national has to leave the United States.

 Some key factors considered during the adjudication of the application are identified below.